spjennie/portfolio/README.md

 # My Portfolio

-I created a portfolio using html, css, and Javascript
+I created a portfolio using html, css, and javascript.
+My portfolio contains information to contact me as well as my education history and experiences.
+I am hoping that viewers are able to know more about me and what my career goals are after reading my portfolio.

 ## Task List
 - [x] create and html file that is properly formed and passes vaildation